simon-toogood/eleos/README.md

 fig.savefig("example.png", dpi=500)
 ```

+## Command Line

+Eleos can be run at the command line in order to quickly generate summary plots and print a human-readable representation of the.mre file for a core directory using the command

+`python -m eleos --make-summary path/to/core/directory`

+At the moment, this only works for cores created by Eleos, as it requires the core.pkl file to be present which contains a serialisation of the NemesisCore object used to create the core.
+This allows very easy access to all the profiles, shapes, attributes etc… In the future, this restriction might be lifted.

 ## Limitations and future work

-Currently, this library only supports Jupiter (although expansion should be fairly easy when providing .ref files) and a single aerosol mode.
-In the future, these restrictions will be lifted once the basics of the library have been debugged and tested for both forward and retrieval modes.
+Currently, this library only supports Jupiter (although expansion should be fairly easy when providing .ref files), preset k-tables, and is not as flexible generally as using Nemesis directly.
+In the future, these will be relaxed once the basics of the library have been debugged and tested for both forward and retrieval modes.
+The advantage of Eleos is the ablilty to create hundreds of consistent cores through a standard interface, without relying on bespoke code to interface with NEMESIS.